 Together in Jesus Christ we are freed by grace to live faithfully, witness boldly and serve joyfully.
 Our mission statement is, “We are Christian disciples, serving the world, while receiving, rejoicing and relaying God’s grace.”

-Listen to one of Pastor Robyn’s sermons
+To Listen to one of Pastor Joan’s sermons

 The vision of the ELCA